Tiller-Kun/Tiller-Kun/README.md

 # ~ 💫 A Little Bit About Me 🚀 ~
-🔭 Currently working on a sleek technical website!<br>🌱 Student exploring software engineering <br> 🦾 Passionate about bridging barriers and medical technology
+🔭 Currently working on learning deeper java as well as senior citizen tech applications!<br> 🌱 Student exploring software engineering and technical consulting <br> 🦾 Passionate about bridging barriers and medical technology

 # 💻 Tech Stack: